 The orgasm portrait series was a project I began during my senior year at University and completed when I was 23.
 Interestingly, these paintings – their colors and compositions – are not necessarily my aesthetic or something I would want to hang on my wall.
 A lot of them are actually quite overpowering.
 It’s interesting to watch people look at the paintings when they don’t know the stories behind them.
-Some people find the paintings more intriguing, others become embarrassed or retreat.
-In total, I interviewed 40+ people – half were men, and half were women.
+Some people find the paintings more intriguing, others become embarrassed or get totally weirded out.
+In total, I interviewed over 40 people – half were men, and half were women.
 Two paintings depicted couples.
 I compiled all of their stories along with my visual interpretation of their words (the paintings) and some more thoughts into an ebook, but have also included a few of the stories below.

 Artist’s statement: I have created paintings of sexual energy via the experience of the orgasm by interviewing many members of society.
 Orgasm Portraits has been an exercise in transformation and an exploration of character intended to celebrate the similarities and differences among people in an unconventional way.